Prisoners will not get the vote, says David Cameron

 He told the MPs: "I think there are numerous ways in which government or Parliament could, if it wished to, approach the issue of change to the blanket ban.

-"That approach need not necessarily be entirely in the direction of, 'We have got to give more convicted prisoners the vote.'"'Over my dead body'
+"That approach need not necessarily be entirely in the direction of, 'We have got to give more convicted prisoners the vote.'"

 Mr Cameron's official spokesman denied the prime minister was in disagreement with Mr Grieve, saying: "There is a single government view on this issue, and that is that prisoners should not get the vote."